A Documentary That Will Help you Understand Food Sustainability

 What do insects have to do with health?

 What does organic agriculture have to do with innovation?

 What are the different visions for the future of food?

 How can we show people that anyone can be part of a change in the world?

 Luckily, at the stage we were defining the vision of the documentary, we found a booklet written by Louise Fresco and Frans Kampers called Food Transitions 2030.
 In that book, they showed with an interdisciplinary vision, how can we transition to a sustainable food system by solving the challenges: health, innovation, climate, and circularity.

 And then, this became the main script of our interviews:

-According to Kees van Veluw, we should also consider social aspects of sustainability.
+According to Kees van Veluw, we should also consider the social aspects of sustainability.
 For example, the physical and mental health of individuals.
 “I think it’s very difficult for consumers to understand what healthy food is,” said Judith van der Horst.
 It is important to take into consideration also the lifestyle, a combination of healthy eating with an active life.
 It always buys products that are biological, plant-based and whole grain.
 And as a sport, she runs and cycles to work.

 According to the interview with Frans Kampers, one of the key issues is to understand the biochemistry of the body.
-Each individual is different, and understanding the differences brings us closer to a preventative health care.
+Each individual is different, and understanding the differences brings us closer to preventative health care.

 The Netherlands is aiming to reduce the meat consumption on the population’s diets, and Wageningen is leading the researches on how to make this transition to ensure quality, flavorsome & healthy food.
 There are many types of research being done on how to replace meat with alternatives proteins, explained Arnold van Huis.